Extra-twisted connected sum G_2-manifolds: Topology

 \subsection{Mayer-Vietoris generalities}

-It is inevitable that computing the full integral cohomology of an extra-twisted connected sum will involve checking different values of $\vartheta$ case by case.
+It seems inevitable that computing the full integral cohomology of an extra-twisted connected sum will involve some case by case checking for different gluing angles $\vartheta$ .
 However, some parts of the computation are common to all non-rectangular extra-twisted connected sums.